zitadel/zitadel/CONTRIBUTING.md

 ```

 Navigate to http://localhost:4200/.
-Make some changes to the source code and see how the browser is automatically reloaded.
+Make some changes to the source code and see how the browser is automatically updated.
 After making changes to the code, you should run the end-to-end-tests.
 Open another shell.